ESCOMP/CTSM/CONTRIBUTING.md

 We recommend that you first open an issue (https://github.com/escomp/ctsm/issues/) to discuss the changes or additions that you propose.
 Through the issue discussion, you can work with other CTSM developers to think about the design and implementation of the changes as well as the planning and scheduling for the change to come into CTSM.
 An alternative is to contact the key software and science developers via ctsm-software@ucar.edu.
-The sooner those contacts are made the better and more likely your development can come into CTSM.
+Making contact early in your project will increase the likelihood that your developments can come into CTSM.

 We also recommend that you join the ctsm-dev@ucar.edu google groups in order to be informed about the science that is happening in CTSM as well as the latest developments and tags.